-When people think of receiving a ticket for the speed of their vehicle, they think of speeding.
+When people think of receiving a ticket for unsafe driving, they think of speeding.
 Speeding is well-known for being a factor in many serious traffic accidents.
 However, can driving too slowly also cause problems?
-Traffic officials consider driving too slowly as a traffic hazard, and it can place yourself and others at risk of injury on the road.
+Traffic officials consider driving too slowly a traffic hazard, and it can place yourself and others at risk of injury on the road.
 While slow drivers may not run quite as high a risk of collision as individuals who speed, their actions may inadvertently lead to accidents.

 Traffic Tickets for Driving Too Slowly

 Slow driving presents such a hazard that, in some states, a motorist moving well below the speed limit can be pulled over for a traffic violation.
 Police officials note that while it's uncommon, you really can get a ticket if excessively slow driving blocks traffic or creates a road hazard.
 The most essential tool drivers have for preventing accidents on the road is common sense.
 Driving too quickly or slowly is never a good idea and should be avoided whenever possible.

 While laws vary between states, many have statutes that prohibit driving too slowly.
 While a law might not use the exact phrasing “driving too slowly,” they typically describe this habit as failing to move with the flow of traffic.
 Usually, law enforcement will allow cars to drive slowly in the far-right lane and will only cite individuals driving too slow in the fast lane.
 However, if a car is driving so slowly that regular traffic is approaching them at dangerous rate, a person in the slow lane could receive a citation.

 Common Types of Dangerous Slow Drivers

 Distracted drivers are perhaps most known for colliding with other vehicles or having accidents involving pedestrians.
 However, these drivers might also fail to notice the speed of their vehicle, placing others at risk as a result.